Choose Virginia's largest Medicaid health plan

 Flu season runs from October through May.
 You and your loved ones can stay protected by going for a flu vaccine, recommended for ages 6 months and older by the Centers for Disease Control and Prevention.
 Certain pharmacies offer flu vaccines through walk-in or appointment.

-We want to make sure you have the health care coverage you need.
+We want to make sure you have the health are coverage you need.
 To help you stay enrolled, here are important dates to keep in mind:

 - Medallion Medicaid members: Your open enrollment period depends on where you live.

-If you’re already an Anthem member, you don’t have to do anything to stay with us.
-If you want to switch to the Anthem HealthKeepers Plus plan, learn how.
+If you’re already our member, you don’t have to do anything to stay with us.
+If you want to switch to the Anthem HealthKeepers Plus plan, Learn more

 Our mission is to improve the lives of the people we serve.